wattsworth/joule/docs/streams.rst

-Joule Pipes
+Numpy Pipes
 -----------

-Joule Pipes provide a protocol independent interface to data streams.
+Numpy Pipes provide a protocol independent interface to data streams.
 This decouples module design from pipeline implementation.
 The same module can run as a remote instance, local process, or composite coroutine without modification.
 The figure below